-Hydatid disease is a parasitic infestation which can involve any part of the body[5].There are reports mentioning hydatid disease involving unusual sites like the spleen, kidney, heart, bone, and involvement in the same patient.[7]
+Hydatid disease is a parasitic infestation which can involve any part of the body (5).
+There are reports mentioning hydatid disease involving unusual sites like the spleen, kidney, heart, bone, and cranium but involvement of soft tissue comprises less than 3% of all hydatidosis (6).
+Hydatid cyst [HC] in an unusual location may be recognized easily, if there is multiorgan involvement in the same patient (7).
 However, in the absence of multiple organ involvement, the diagnosis may be rather hard to be identified.
-The reported soft tissue hydatid cysts are usually secondary to liver or lung involvement, the primary hydatidosis of skeletal muscle is therefore rare, with reported prevalence of 0.5-5%[4], because the cyst uses oxygen for growth and muscles usually contain lactic acids.[7]
-Soft tissue hydatid disease is uncommon, even in endemic areas.[8]
+The reported soft tissue hydatid cysts are usually secondary to liver or lung involvement, the primary hydatidosis of skeletal muscle is therefore rare, with reported prevalence of 0.5 - 5% (4), because the cyst uses oxygen for growth and muscles usually contain lactic acids (7).
+Soft tissue hydatid disease is uncommon, even in endemic areas (8).
 Cystic echinococcosis [CE] grows slowly, like benign tumor.
-The contractile nature of the muscles nearly inhibits the growth process of the cysts.[9,10] HCs have been reported in the muscles of the neck, trunk and the root of the limbs and that can be explained with the increased vascularization and the decreased muscular activity in these regions[11,12,13].
-The main clinical presentation of muscular HCs is palpable painless slowly growing mass[14].
+The contractile nature of the muscles nearly inhibits the growth process of the cysts (9).
+HCs have been reported in the muscles of the neck, trunk and the root of the limbs and that can be explained with the increased vascularization and the decreased muscular activity in these regions (10-12).
+The main clinical presentation of muscular HCs is palpable painless slowly growing mass (13).
 Echinococcosis is diagnosed essentially by the patient's history, physical examination findings, radiologic imaging modalities, aspiration and serological tests.
-Radiologic modalities generally include imaging ultrasound, computerized tomography (CT) and MRI [15] In the current report, cranium but involvement of soft tissue comprises less than 3% of all hydatidosis [6].
-Hydatid cyst [HC] in an unusual location may be recognized easily, if there is multiorgan Primary CE of the neck musculature are solitarv and unilocular usuallv or multilocular.
-In our case, the lesion was occupying nearly the entire posterior aspect of the neck, specifically located in the intramuscular region of the cervical areas as intra macular mass lesion with inner detached germinal laver.
+Radiologic imaging modalities generally include ultrasound, computerized tomography (CT) and MRI (14).
+In the current report, primary CE of the neck musculature are usually solitary and unilocular or multilocular.
+In our case, the lesion was occupying nearly the entire posterior aspect of the neck, specifically located in the intramuscular region of the cervical areas as intra macular mass lesion with inner detached germinal layer.
 MRI can adequately demonstrate most features of HC other than calcifications.
 In addition, MRI is superior to US and CT, depicting an exact compromise of adjacent soft tissues.
 MRI typically shows a thin, low intensity rim, probably representing the pericyst which is rich in collagen and is generated by the host.
 A low-intensity rim (rim sign), more evident on T2-weighted images, has been described as a characteristic sign in muscular CE.
-Differential diagnosis of the muscular HC includes abscesses, chronic lymphangiomas, hematomas, synovial cysts, and necrotic malignant soft tissue tumors.[14].
+Differential diagnosis of the muscular HC includes abscesses, chronic hematomas, lymphangiomas, synovial cysts, and necrotic malignant soft tissue tumors (13).
 We conclude that Hydatid cyst can affect any organ in the body from head to toe, and a high suspicion of this disease is considered in endemic regions.
-Furthermore, we suggest that medical treatment should be given in the preoperative as well as in the post-operative period.
+Furthermore, we suggest that medical treatment should be given in the pre-operative as well as in the post-operative period.